vmware/differential-datalog/README.md

-# Differential Datalog
+# Differential Datalog (DDlog)

-An in-memory incremental Datalog engine based on Differential Dataflow.
-This is currently very early work-in-progress.
+DDlog is an in-memory incremental Datalog engine based on Differential Dataflow.
+This is currently work-in-progress.

+Follow the [tutorial](doc/tutorial/tutorial.md) for a step-by-step introduction to DDlog.

-Language reference for the Datalog dialect implemented by the tool can be found [here](doc/language_reference/language_reference.md).
+Language reference for the Datalog dialect implemented in DDlog can be found [here](doc/language_reference/language_reference.md).

 Instructions for writing and testing your own Datalog programs are [here](doc/testing/testing.md).

-# Requirements
+# Installation

+## Prerequisites
 We have only tested our software on Ubuntu Linux.

 The compilers are written in Haskell.
 One needs the Glasgow Haskell